EDITOR’S NOTE (April 5, 2019): Text edited for clarity.

 Flapjacks are thin rounds of cornbread fried in a skillet.
 They look like pancakes.
 Taste like cornbread.
 In this recipe, flapjacks are topped with caramelized pineapples and Maraschino cherries.
 Drizzled with pineapple-brown-sugar glaze.
-Excellent with bacon, barbecue, collard greens, and fried chicken.
+Excellent side dish with bacon, barbecue, collard greens, or fried chicken.
 Easy to make with a few ingredients.

 Enjoy the recipe!